ChurchSafety Logo and homepage linkPencil

 Safety in Churches and Places of Worship

-Health and Safety is about reducing the chance of someone being harmed.
-It is not about eliminating risk, but controlling it.
 Risk Assessment is central to Health and Safety and is a requirement of the law.
-Risk Assessment should be used in every stage of the process in one form or another.
+Risk Assessment should be used in every stage of the process in one form or another - it is a decision making process.
+Risk Assessment provides a framework, or structure, on which everything else can be built, and this produces safe places to work and worship.

-Suggestion on how to get started
+Suggestions on how to get started

 The following is a guideline on how to start in your own Church or Place of Worship: